frgy17ac/Exammmmm/README.md

 # Portfolio Optimization and Short Rate Modelling

-This repository contains our solution to the ordinary exam 2021 in Python for the Financial Economist - Home Assignment (UC).
+This repository contains our solution to the ordinary exam 2021 in Python for the Financial Economist.

 'codelib' contains functions, classes etc. created by Johan.